pagalvin/tsbook/chapter04_IntroducingTypes.md

 ![Nonsensical But Allowed Variable Assignments](/assets/ch04_nonsenseVars.JPG "Nonsensical But Allowed Variable Assignments")

 A lot of people really don't care for this behavior[^1].
 As I say, this is a contrived example.
 If you're prone to writing code like this, you may not belong in the field.
 The real problem is that is very, very easy to introduce bugs in pure JS by accidentally mixing data types.
-TypeScript mitigates the problem by allowing you to specify the type of the variable when you define it.
+TypeScript mitigates the problem.
+In TypeScript, you can specify the type of the variable when you define it.
 Let's look:

 ```typescript
 var xyzzy: string = "transport me!";